Luann de Lesseps: Career

 In February 2018, de Lesseps headlined her own cabaret show, called #CountessAndFriends, at Feinstein's/54 Below in Midtown Manhattan.
 The show features de Lesseps singing songs about her life as a countess and reality TV star, with appearances from celebrity friends like Rachel Dratch and Housewives co-star Sonja Morgan.
-In August 2018 de Lesseps announced that she was taking the show on tour, with engagements scheduled in Long Island and New Jersey.
+In August 2018, de Lesseps announced that she was taking the show on tour, with engagements scheduled in Long Island and New Jersey.

 De Lesseps has been a guest on Monét X Change's podcast The X Change Rate.

-De Lesseps starred in The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, that premiered on Peacock in November 2021.
+De Lesseps starred in the first season of The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, that premiered on Peacock in November 2021.
+In 2023, she co-starred in a Real Housewives spin-off series with longtime castmate Sonja Morgan, titled Luann & Sonja: Welcome to Crappie Lake, which premiered on July 9, 2023. de Lesseps starred in the fourth season of The Real Housewives Ultimate Girls Trip, which premiered in December 2023.

+On September 29, 2023, de Lessups was telecast judge of the 72nd Miss USA pageant held at the Grand Sierra Resort in Reno, Nevada.
+She also competed in season 10 of The Masked Singer as "Hibiscus" and was the first contestant of Group C to be eliminated during "One Hit Wonders Night".

+In 2025, de Lesseps starred in a Real Housewives spin-off Love Hotel alongside Gizelle Bryant, Ashley Darby and Shannon Storms Beador.

 Legal problems

 In December 2017, de Lesseps was arrested in Palm Beach, Florida on charges of disorderly intoxication, resisting arrest, battery of an officer, and making threats against a public servant.
 She was later released on her own recognizance, but was charged with a third-degree felony on January 25, 2018.
 After her release she entered an alcohol treatment program.

 In July 2018, de Lesseps settled the charges stemming from her Palm Beach arrest, by agreeing to plead guilty to the misdemeanor charges of battery, disorderly intoxication, and trespassing.
-In exchange, the felony charge of resisting an officer with violence was dropped, and de Lesseps agreed to fulfill 50 hours of community service, attend two Alcoholics Anonymous meetings, and to abstain from drinking alcohol for one year.
+In exchange, the felony charge of resisting an officer with violence was dropped, and de Lesseps agreed to fulfill 50 hours of community service, attend two Alcoholics Anonymous meetings a week, and to abstain from drinking alcohol for one year.

 In May 2019, de Lesseps was taken into custody over her alleged probation violations and later released.
 She completed her probation in August 2019.

-In 2021, de Lesseps dined at Le Diplomate, an upscale Washington D.C. restaurant, and left without paying the bill.
+In 2021, de Lesseps dined at Le Diplomate, an upscale Washington, D.C. restaurant, and left without paying the bill.
 Several days later, de Lesseps paid her outstanding bill.